kindaran/convert_to_ynab/README.md

   * NOTE: source files are archived to a "\loaded" subdirectory under the source file path

 Both of the above paths should exist already.
 The "loaded" subdirectory does not have to exist.
 The pathing could potentially be either relative or fully qualified based on how the executable is run and/or located.
 Fully qualified would be safest.

+The source files themselves are pretty specific to the banks I use.
+The code would need to be modified for other bank source files.
+In most cases, these are CSV format.
+One particular bank export is in Excel format.

 # Major Functions
 The application performs the following major functions.